-The Practice Ready Assessment (PRA-BC) program provides qualified internationally-educated family physicians (IMGs) with a alternative pathway to licensure in BC through assessment of readiness to enter supervised practice.
+The Practice Ready Assessment (PRA-BC) program provides qualified internationally-educated family physicians (IMGs) with an alternative pathway to licensure in BC through assessment of readiness to enter supervised practice.
 More about eligibility and application: www.prabc.ca.
 Eligibility is determined by PRA-BC and not by UBC CPD.
 Questions can be directed to email@example.com.

 UBC CPD role within PRA-BC

-- Training program for PRA-BC Assessors: UBC CPD is pleased to be the provider of a training and development program for the BC-licensed family physicians who will evaluate PRA-BC candidates during their three-month clinical field assessment period.
+UBC CPD is pleased to be the provider of a training and development program for the BC-licensed family physicians who will evaluate PRA-BC candidates during their three-month clinical field assessment period.

-The PRA-BC pilot program is a collaborative venture between the College of Physicians & Surgeons of British Columbia, Doctors of BC – Joint Standing Committee on Rural Issues, the Government of British Columbia, and the University of British Columbia in partnership with British Columbia’s health authorities and Health Match BC.
+The PRA-BC program is a collaborative venture between the College of Physicians & Surgeons of British Columbia, Doctors of BC – Joint Standing Committee on Rural Issues, the Government of British Columbia, and the University of British Columbia in partnership with British Columbia’s health authorities and Health Match BC.